geogardenclub/geogardenclub_ai_playground/README.md

 # GeoGardenClub_AI_Playground

-The goal of this app is to support the design of a chatbot to answer questions about a GeoGardenClub chapter by accessing the chapter database.
+The goal of this app is to support the design of a chatbot to answer questions about a GeoGardenClub chapter.
+The chatbot is implemented using Google's Gemini technology and its function call API which enables it to access the GGC chapter database.
 Some potential questions might be:

 * How many gardens (or gardeners, crops, varieties, plantings, etc) are in this chapter?
 * What variety of basil is best to grow?